 There’s not a lot of information about this deck, as their website is down.
 Using wayback machines and a few surviving youtube links, I’ve dug up the basic themes of the deck.

 The core of the deck is the concept of “progressive position”, or that each of the five (penta, of course) suits is strong against two and weak against two, like a convoluted rock paper scissors mechanism.
 To aid in the mnemonic, ranking information is encoded in the suits themselves:

 The suits are circle, cross, triangle, square, and star, and its ranking is determine by how many strokes it takes to draw: ONE for circle, TWO for an “x”, THREE for a triangle, FOUR for a square, and FIVE for a star (draw it with five lines, not just the outline).

 A crowd-designed system to emulate multiple existing systems, similar to Glyph but a much earlier effort.
-The cards are terribly uninspired and utilitarian, but the mathematics crammed into it is impressive.
+The cards are utilitarian, but the mathematics crammed into it is impressive.
 There is also a ‘deluxe’ version, that includes colored dice and chips to emulate more games.